 If the student is working for course credit, you can use these rough/flexible guidelines for commitment time and final writing assignment length:

-- 2 credit hours = 4-6+ hours per week with a summative writing assignment (~4-5 pages)
+- Two credit hours: four to six hours or more per week with a summative writing assignment (~four to five pages)

-- 3 credit hours = 6-8+ hours per week with a summative writing assignment (~6-7 pages)
+- Three credit hours: six to eight hours or more per week with a summative writing assignment (~six to seven pages)

 Yes!
-There are a number of avenues for student recruitment, including but not limited to:
+There are a number of avenues for student recruitment, including:

-- Department advisors: All River Campus-affiliated departments have faculty advisors or undergraduate program coordinators that many students turn to when they are ready to get involved in research (e.g., Biology, Psychology, Public Health, BME, Data Science, Computer Science, and BCS).
+- Department advisors: All River Campus-affiliated departments have faculty advisors or undergraduate program coordinators that many students turn to when they are ready to get involved in research (e.g., biology, psychology, public health, biomedical engineering, data science, computer science, and brain and cognitive sciences).
 If these faculty/staff members have been informed that you are looking for motivated undergraduates, they may be able to advise students to contact you.

 - JobLink: The Student Employment Office coordinates paid student hiring through JobLink, an online job board for Rochester students.
 JobLink is used by students to find paying positions.
 You can read more about how to access and hire students through JobLink on the Student Employment Office’s website.